AI Image Models Tested

 The Technical Discrepancy: Understanding vs. Photorealism

-A detailed analysis of the “Prompt Accuracy” and “Realism” criteria reveals a systematic pattern across all tested models: the AIs interpret instructions correctly in terms of content but often fail at the photorealistic implementation.
+A detailed analysis of “Prompt Accuracy” and “Realism” still shows a systematic pattern across models: AIs interpret instructions correctly in terms of content but continue to hit limits in photorealistic implementation.

 This observation is supported by statistical analysis: a strong correlation between realism and overall impression confirms that photorealistic rendering is the decisive factor for image quality, while prompt accuracy correlates much more weakly with the other criteria.